-The specific format of the original research proposal process may vary among the area specialties.
+The specific details of the original research proposal process may vary among the area specialties.
 The student should consult the area office for procedures and deadlines.
-Most areas have an oral defense of the ORP with the thesis committee.
+All areas have an oral ORP presentation component with the thesis committee.

 The original research proposal should identify a significant problem within the broad field of the student's area of specialization.
 It should be significantly distinct from the student's thesis research in that the student: